yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/mobile-sdk-faq.md

 **5. How to enable history?**

-To enable history follow steps below:
+To enable history, follow these steps:
 1. Ensure that mobile SDKs are passing the ymAuthenticationToken in the config before presenting the bot.
-2. Copy paste the following piece of code in the main function of the bot code:
+2. Copy and paste the following code in the main function of the bot code:
 ```
 if (app.data.event && app.data.event.code === 'authenticate') {
     return app.sendEvent({